Traktormaster/ttldict2/README.md

 TTL logic are accessible and can be used with caution.

 # Install & usage
-A source distribution is available on PyPI:
+It is available on PyPI:

 ```console
 $ python -m pip install ttldict2